Getting started

 Output

-Each worker process writes logging information to a file called out-host-n.log, where host is the machine host name and n is the worker process number.
-Errors are written to error-host-n.log.
-If no errors occur, an error file will not be created.
+Each worker process writes logging information to a file called host-n.log, where host is the machine host name and n is the worker process number.

-The final statistics summary (in the out-* files of each process) looks something like this:
+The final statistics summary (in the log file of each process) looks something like this:

 Final statistics for this process: